Approximations of π: Summing a circle's area

 The 12 cells (0, ±5), (±5, 0), (±3, ±4), (±4, ±3) are exactly on the circle, and 69 cells are completely inside, so the approximate area is 81, and π is calculated to be approximately 3.24 because 81/5^{2} = 3.24.
 Results for some values of r are shown in the table below:

-For related results see The circle problem: number of points (x,y) in square lattice with x^2 + y^2 <= n.

 Similarly, the more complex approximations of π given below involve repeated calculations of some sort, yielding closer and closer approximations with increasing numbers of calculations.

 Continued fractions

 Besides its simple continued fraction representation [3; 7, 15, 1, 292, 1, 1, ...], which displays no discernible pattern, π has many generalized continued fraction representations generated by a simple rule, including these two.

+The remainder of the Madhava–Leibniz series can be expressed as generalized continued fraction as follows.